Posted on 01/06/2018

 Once your tax return is completed, while it is tempting to spend the ‘bonus money’ from a tax refund on clothes, movie tickets or dining out, this lump sum payment can be pivotal in setting up your financial future.

-Mark Hamilton, Head of Financial Planning at Statewide Super^, shares her tips on how to make your tax return work for you, as well as some common mistakes Aussies are making when it comes to their tax.
+Mark Hamilton, Head of Financial Planning at Statewide Super^, shares his tips on how to make your tax return work for you, as well as some common mistakes Aussies are making when it comes to their tax.

 The triple-zero fund